-It is that time a year again…the holiday season is upon us.
-It is supposed to be a joyous time, but all too often you can end up stressed out and easily forget the reason the holidays are supposed to be special.
+It is that time of year again…the holiday season is upon us.
+It is supposed to be a joyous time, but all too often, you can end up stressed out and easily forget the reason the holidays are supposed to be special.
 How do you manage the stress?
 Why does it seem like the holidays come earlier every year and prolong your stress?

 Unfortunately, we will not be able to change when stores start their holiday marketing campaigns, but we can control how we let it impact our lives.
 The holiday season does not have to be hectic and stressful.
 If you manage your expectations and time while setting realistic goals, you will definitely get more enjoyment out of the holiday season.